apache/flink/docs/cluster_execution.md

 title:  "Cluster Execution"
 ---

-Stratosphere programs can run distributed on clusters of many machines.
+Flink programs can run distributed on clusters of many machines.
 There are two ways to send a program to a cluster for execution:

 # Command Line Interface